Oleksiy Khoblenko: Kryvbas Kryvyi Rih

 On 21 July 2021 he went on loan to Kryvbas Kryvyi Rih (2020) in the Ukrainian First League.
 On 25 July he made his debut, scoring a goal against Olimpik Donetsk.
 On 7 August he scored against Hirnyk-Sport Horishni Plavni.
 On 14 August he scored two goals against Kremin Kremenchuk.
 He has been voted Player of the Month for August 2021.
 On 12 September he scored four goals in a match against Uzhhorod.
 As a result, he was voted Player of Week for round 8 of the Ukrainian First League.
 On 5 November he scored against Nyva Ternopil.
 On 21 November he scored two goals against Kremin Kremenchuk.
 On 11 December, he signed a permanent two-and-a-half-year contract with the club.

 FCI Levadia (Loan)

 On 10 March 2022, Khoblenko joined Estonian club FCI Levadia on loan as a result of the 2022 Russian invasion of Ukraine.
 On 20 April he scored his first goal with the new club against Narva.

 Karpaty Lviv (Loan)

 On 27 December 2022 he moved on loan Karpaty Lviv until the end of the season.

 Chornomorets Odesa

-In summer 2024 he moved to Chornomorets Odesa in Ukrainian Premier League.
+In summer 2024 Khoblenko moved to Chornomorets Odesa in Ukrainian Premier League.
 On 13 September 2025, he scored three goals against Feniks-Mariupol at the Chornomorets Stadium in Odesa.
+Khoblenko left the team on June 30, 2026.

+UCSA Tarasivka

+In summer 2026 he signed for UCSA in Ukrainian First League and on 25 July 2026, he scored his first goal with the new club against Polissya-2 Zhytomyr.